garfix/nli-go/doc/manual/processing.md

 Generic maps n:m to domain specific.
 Domain specific maps n:m to database.

 I will describe the components that make all of this possible.

+### Dialog context

+The system starts by checking if the user input is not a question, but rather an answer to a question posed earlier by the system.

+The system may need to ask the user a question if his/her question is ambiguous and needs clarification.

+The system compares user input with 'option' relations in its 'dialog-context' in memory database.

+If there is a match, the input is stored as 'answer_open_question' in the dialog context, and the system proceeds to replace the user input (the answer) with the dialog context's 'original_input'.

+For example:

+* User: Who married Lord Byron?
+* System: Which one? [a] the englishman [b] the american // stores 'Who married Lord Byron' as 'original_input', and 'a' and 'b' as 'option's
+* User: a
+* System: // stores a as the 'answer_open_question', but continues to use 'original_input' as the input the the rest of the request

+If there is no match, the input is not taken to be a user answer to a system question, but as a new user question.

+Any open options are now discarded.

 ### Tokenizer